google/googletest/googlemock/docs/cook_book.md

 #### Invoking an Argument of the Mock Function

-Sometimes a mock function will receive a function pointer, a functor, or a `google3`-style callback (in other words, a "callable") as an argument, e.g.
+Sometimes a mock function will receive a function pointer, a functor (in other words, a "callable") as an argument, e.g.

 ```cpp
 class MockFoo : public Foo {